 I love lens flare – not as much as JJ Abrams did in the first Star Trek reboot, but not far off.
-We shot Robot Overlords on G series Panavision anamorphic lenses – incredibly beautiful glass.
+We shot Unwelcome on Panavision Primo anamorphic lenses and Robot Overlords on G series Panavision anamorphic lenses – incredibly beautiful glass.
 Panavision are my favourite lens makers – their lenses have an organic, flattering way of rendering human skin that complements digital sensors beautifully.

 Russell Brand once stripped down to his underpants in my living room.
 The word is overused these days, but I think he’s probably a (wayward) genius.